sagold/json-schema-library/README.md

 ```

 ##### getTemplate(core, schema, data, rootSchema = schema)

-return data which is valid to the given json-schema.
+Returns data which is valid to the given json-schema.
 Additionally, a data object may be given, which will be
 extended by any missing items or properties.

 ```js